djeada/Vtk-Examples/notes/01_data_types_and_structures.md

 ### Multiblock Dataset
 * A dataset containing multiple individual datasets
 * Useful for handling complex, hierarchical data structures
-* Examples: multi-domain simulations, multi-resolution data
+* Examples: multi-domain simulations (where each domain is represented by a different dataset), multi-resolution data (where different datasets represent different levels of detail).

 A vtkMultiBlockDataSet is a collection of datasets (blocks) organized in a hierarchical manner.
 Each block in a vtkMultiBlockDataSet can be an instance of vtkDataSet (or any of its subclasses) or another composite dataset.
 This allows for a very flexible organization of datasets.
 For example, you could have a vtkMultiBlockDataSet where one block is a vtkPolyData, another block is a vtkStructuredGrid, and yet another block is another vtkMultiBlockDataSet.